aaronang/ddu/docs/analysis.md

 ## Commons Text

-Commons Text has been chosen mainly due to its _extremely_ high code coverage.
+Commons Text has been chosen mainly due to its _extremely_ high code coverage, namely `96%`.
 This, in particular, is interesting because the results clearly show that a high code coverage does not result in a high DDU value.